Frequently Asked Questions about psychotherapy, counselling and coaching

 This is not an overnight fix.
 It is a unique, special process.
 I don’t think there is anything quite like it.
 Your healing journey is like no one else’s but it is not one you do alone.

 This one is a shared experience.

 The practice, described as counseling, is from the French word, conseiller.
 It means, to advise.

 The practice, described as psychotherapy, is taken from two Greek words; psykhe, and therapeia.

 Therapeuein means, attend, do service, take care of.

 In practice, rather than advising, I try and remember that I am simply attending: I am listening out for the soul.

-- I normally offer psychotherapy, counselling, and therapeutic coaching services in various locations in North West London, including Gospel Oak, South-End Green, Belsize Park, Hampstead, Dartmouth Park, Primrose Hill, Kentish Town, Camden, (NW3, NW5, NW8, NW1, N1, N7)
+- I offer psychotherapy, counselling, and therapeutic coaching services convenient for various locations in North West London including Gospel Oak, South-End Green, Belsize Park, Hampstead, Dartmouth Park, Primrose Hill, Kentish Town, Camden, (NW3, NW5, NW8, NW1, N1, N7)

-- I normally offer psychotherapy, counselling, and therapeutic coaching services in various locations in North West London, including Gospel Oak, South-End Green, Belsize Park, Hampstead, Dartmouth Park, Primrose Hill, Kentish Town, Camden, (NW3, NW5, NW8, NW1, N1, N7) .
-I also work in the North-East of England, TS24/5.
-Since the pandemic, this facility has become and is available internationally- so, I'm here for you, wherever you happen to be.
+I offer psychotherapy, counselling, and therapeutic coaching services convenient for various locations in North West London including Gospel Oak, South-End Green, Belsize Park, Hampstead, Dartmouth Park, Primrose Hill, Kentish Town, Camden, (NW3, NW5, NW8, NW1, N1, N7) and, or online.